Temporary (song): Composition

 "Temporary" is an ode to Eminem's daughter Hailie.
 It also features archival audio of her as a baby.
 Over a piano-driven instrumental, Eminem says the song is intended for Hailie to listen to when he dies and remember his love for her, before telling her to look after her siblings and uncle after his death.
 He also admits the song is "the hardest thing I ever wrote".
 The chorus, as well as the first verse, are sung by Skylar Grey.

 Music video

 On October 3, 2024, a music video promoting Temporary was released on Eminem's official YouTube channel.
-The music video alternates between old late-1990's to early-2000's home video footage of Hailie and her father Eminem, and new video footage from more recent years when Hailie tells him about her pregnancy.
+The music video alternates between old late-1990s to early-2000s home video footage of Hailie and her father Eminem, and new video footage from more recent years when Hailie tells him about her pregnancy.

 Like "Framed", a track song from Revival (2017), the song was never considered a single, but has received a music video.